 Effects of a devaluation

 2. Imports more expensive.
 A devaluation means imports, such as petrol, food and raw materials will become more expensive.
 This will reduce the demand for imports.
 It may also encourage British tourists to take a holiday in UK, rather than US – which now appears more expensive.

 3. Increased aggregate demand (AD).
 A devaluation could cause higher economic growth.
 Part of AD is (X-M) therefore higher exports and lower imports should increase AD (assuming demand is relatively elastic).
-Higher AD is likely to cause higher Real GDP and inflation.
+In normal circumstances, higher AD is likely to cause higher real GDP and inflation.

 4. Inflation is likely to occur following a devaluation because: